irusri/geniesys/docs/plugins/load_genome.md

 Potra2n1c10.1	Potra2n1c10	Desc	chr1	+	74717	75583	PAC	PEP	74717	75583
 ```

-### Loading to database
+### Create database

-Now we need create a database and load above data into the database.
+Now we need create a database.
 To do this you need a MySQL username and password.
 If you use the MAMP installation default username and password would be `root`.
 ```shell
 ## Download dump database for GenIE-Sys
 curl -O https://raw.githubusercontent.com/irusri/scripts/master/dump.sql